nasa/cumulus-orca/website/docs/developer/deployment-guide/deployment-with-cumulus.md

 `excludeFileTypes` variable as seen below.
 In addition, when dealing with large files, the `s3MultipartChunksizeMb` variable can also be set to override the default setting set during ORCA installation.
-If the file should be stored in a [storage class](https://aws.amazon.com/s3/storage-classes/) other than your default, specify it using `orcaDefaultStorageClassOverride`.
+If the file should be stored in a [storage class](https://aws.amazon.com/s3/storage-classes/) other than the default set in `orca_default_storage_class` during installation, specify it using `orcaDefaultStorageClassOverride`.
 For more information, see the documentation on the [`copy_to_glacier` task](https://github.com/nasa/cumulus-orca/tree/master/tasks/copy_to_glacier).